axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 Portal mode
 -----------

 -  **Single application mode**: One Portal application on one engine.
-It must include portal-component, PortalKit, PortalTemplate and PortalStyle modules.
+It must include portal-components, PortalKit, PortalTemplate and PortalStyle modules.

 -  **Multi applications mode**: Multiple Portal applications on one engine.
-   Each Portal application must include portal-component, PortalKit, PortalTemplate and PortalStyle modules.
+   Each Portal application must include portal-components, PortalKit, PortalTemplate and PortalStyle modules.

 .. important::
    In multi applications mode, if you need overall dashboard, create